LucasDelfino92/morrowindsharp/mwtools.md

 - In the **Mods** tab, use SHIFT+left click to select the plugins you want to clean.
 - Right-click on any of the highlighted plugins, and click **Clean with tes3cmd**.
 After the process is over, close the window.

 There are times when mods intentionally add duplicate-to-master records, which tes3cmd would interpret as "dirty" (unintentional) records edits.
-In Morrowind#, only one such mod exists: **Patch for Purists**.
-Should you accidentally clean one of the plugins from Patch for Purists, reinstall the mod.
+In Morrowind#, only one such mod exists: **Patch for Purists**, specifically its ESM file.
+Should you accidentally clean that ESM, reinstall the mod.

 > Note that if you reinstall a mod with a dirty plugin, its plugin will be dirty again.
 You will have to repeat the cleaning process for this specific plugin.